Under the Table and Screaming is about a local music scene.

 About the Author

-Jay is a poet, a musician and a songwriter.
-They grew up in Russell County, Virginia and studied creative writing at the University of Virginia.
+Jay Mackenzie Baker is a poet, a musician, and moss-enthusiast.
+They grew up in the heart of Appalachia, Russell County, Virginia and studied creative writing at the University of Virginia.

 This project would not have been possible without the generous funding of WTJU and UVA.
 Our especial gratitude to WTJU Radio, UVA Arts Council, and the UVA Vice Provost for the Arts.